cbor-wg/edn-literal/draft-ietf-cbor-edn-literals.md

 application-oriented extension literals.)

-Examples often benefit from some blank space (spaces, line breaks) in byte strings.
+Examples often benefit from some blank space (spaces, line breaks) in byte strings literals.
-In certain EDN prefixed byte strings, blank space is ignored; for instance, the following are equivalent:
+In certain EDN prefixed byte string literals, blank space is ignored; for instance, the following are equivalent:

 ~~~~ cbor-diag